wkaisertexas/wkaisertexas.github.io/src/content/project/random-url.md

 # Degree of Constraints

-Use of a *Postgress* database and a dyno can create cold starts which can lead to 5 + second load times.
+Use of a *Postgress* database and a python Heroku dyno can create cold starts which can lead to 5 + second initial load times.

 # Alternatives Considered